Table of Contents[Hide][Show]

 What Is ChatGPT?

-As a result, critics are calling for the development of AI detection tools to address these concerns.
+As a result, critics are calling for the development of advanced AI detection tools to help address these concerns.

 The Best Free AI Detection Tools To Catch ChatGPT Cheaters

-Let’s review some of the best free AI detection tools that can easily scan and determine if a piece of content was generated by a human or a bot.
+Here are some of the top free AI detection tools that can quickly determine if content was created by a human or a bot.

 OpenAI AI Text Classifier

-OpenAI, the same company that created ChatGPT, also created their own AI detection tool called OpenAI Text Classifier (read our review of the OpenAI Text Classifier here).
+OpenAI, the same company that created ChatGPT, also made an AI detection tool called OpenAI Text Classifier (read our review of the OpenAI Text Classifier here).
 It’s simple to use.
 Just input a block of text into an online form.

 OpenAI’s AI Text Classifier aims to detect whether a piece of text was generated by an AI model, but it falls short in accuracy.
 With only a 26% success rate, according to OpenAI, the tool’s performance leaves room for improvement.
 Additionally, the classifier struggles with shorter texts, conversational tones, content written by children, and non-English languages.